wpeventmanager/wp-event-manager/readme.txt

 Fixed : Event thumbnail is missing on the event listing page.
 Fixed : When profile language is different from site language then a 404 error is available.
 Fixed : Ticket type change from paid to free then price is displayed on the event details page.
-Fixed: Price and ticket icon should be displayed in a horizontal line.
+Fixed : Price and ticket icon should be displayed in a horizontal line.
 Fixed : Event title is missing in post meta.
 Fixed : Display error message on the organizer page.
 Fixed : Event details page field not receiving translated text.